Arkham/juliu.is/content/blog/z-index-by-examples/index.md

 The boxes on the right are positioned statically.
 This is the default when you don't specify a `position` property, therefore a statically positioned box is also known as a **non-positioned** box.
 I've added some negative margins so they overlap with one another.

 On the left-hand side, you can type some styles which will be applied to the boxes.
 Notice that you can also share the setup by copying the URL.
-Let's get us started now!
+Let's get started now!

 ## Ordering matters